Defensive towers of Cantabria: The tower-house

 It is known that king Henry IV of Castile had the Tower of Arce built in 1403.
-Largely speculated but ultimatly false rumors were that other towers were demolished by order of the Catholic Monarchs, such as those in Gipuzkoa and Galicia.
+Largely speculated but ultimately false rumors were that other towers were demolished by order of the Catholic Monarchs, such as those in Gipuzkoa and Galicia.
 In truth, in 1437, Henry IV began a campaign to tear down castles, fortresses and tower-houses that were built with no royal license.
 The tower houses of Gipuzkoa were ordered demolished in the year 1457, and in 1500, Isabella and Ferdinand continued that legacy.

 The following is a list of towers, fortified towers and tower-houses (fortified houses) of Cantabria built between the 12th and 17th centuries.
 Not listed are castles of the region castle here refers to the popular name, and does not refer to the proper name of the fortification.